 - Have a shower the morning of surgery and ensure your hair is clean.

-- Remember to drink your carbohydrate Dex popper during your fasting period to help with anxiety, nausea and recovery from anaesthetic.
+- Remember to drink your carbohydrate Dex popper during your fasting period to help with anxiety, nausea and recovery from anesthetic.

 - Read your Plastic Surgery Planner and ensure you understand all of your post-operative instructions.